New Tales from

 "Most employees who came and went over recent decades under four different managements appeared reasonably earnest and dedicated, even if working at shekel over minimum wage.

 "They can't actually expect anyone to take the job seriously at these wages, can they?"

 -- friend of manager Mary H.'s shortly before being relieved of two-day career as bathhouse attendant.

 "Prepare to reap the whirlwind!"

 -- Stage-worthy warning issued by ground restaurant's chef as strode by writer on bathhouse deck.
-Involved in long crazy cold war with management, was getting even after being fired: he'd just reported big laundry list of fire code violations to fire marshal.
-Results would have staff hopping to avoid draconian daily fines if failing to get back into compliance right away.
+Involved in long crazy cold war with management, he was getting even after being fired, having just reported big laundry list of fire code violations to fire marshal.
+Results would have staff hopping to avoid draconian daily fines if failing to get back into compliance fast.

 "The most important key to know is this one."

 -- 2005 front desk manager pointing out 'No Sale' key, explaining how to work register as part of inter-job-duty orienting.
-He was later caught pocketing restaurant receipts and did three years in state prison.
 Think I figured his fondness for that key: it enabled putting exact-cost cash payments in and then lifting them out later when coast was clear without messing up receipt tally -- easy to mentally track then, as baths were even $20, saunas $10.
+He would be later caught pocketing restaurant receipts and did three years in state prison.

 "I'll be there soon, okay?
 Dry cycle's almost done."

 -- Office worker spacing out in laundry room on slow day, watching personal laundry tumble in dryer.
 Writer and movie producer James Twymann, then occasional visitor, was waiting patiently in empty office to pay for gift shop items, money in hand.

 "I wouldn't like that; I'd be out of a job."

 -- Manager after writer enthused about brainstorm heard of long-ago Friends of Stewart Springs group sussing idea on public TV to collectively purchase and operate springs as cooperative.
 Thought anyone who really loved place would at least find this interesting.
 Clearly unmoved by such Utopian fantasies -- and apparently feeling tenure threatened by even broaching subject -- icy stare accompanied verdict.